Nicole Moinat

-Nicole Moinat (born 6 December 1984) is a Dutch politician for the Party for Freedom (PVV).
-In the 2025 Dutch general election, she was 17th on the candidate list for the Dutch House of Representatives elections.
+Nicole Moinat (born 6 December 1984) is a Dutch politician who has served as a member of the House of Representatives since 2025.
+In the 2025 Dutch general election, she was 17th on the candidate list of the Party for Freedom (PVV).
+In 2026, Moinat left the PVV parliamentary group along with six other MPs to found the Markuszower Group.